ryanbordsen/Ryan_Bordsen_Portfolio/README.md

 *Fairfield University – Summer 2025*
 Conducted hands-on experimentation in polymer additive manufacturing, optimizing PCL 3D printing parameters for micro-scale scaffold fabrication.
 - Analyzed material properties and print accuracy using microscopy and precision measurements.
 - Developed and presented a research poster for Fairfield University’s Summer Research Symposium.
+- Concluded Prusa FDM printers were not capable of the precision needed for scaffolds.

 📄 [View Research Poster (PDF)](research_poster.pdf)